miriamposner/get-started-with-openrefine/get-started-with-openrefine.md

 ## 1. Install OpenRefine

-Head to www.openrefine.org/download and download OpenRefine 2.7 as you would any software.
+Head to www.openrefine.org/download and download the latest version of OpenRefine as you would any software.
 It's available for both Windows and Mac.

 NOTE: If you're on a Mac and, when you try to open OpenRefine, you get a message saying that you can't open software from an unidentified developer, do the following: Go to **System Preferences**, then **Security and Privacy**.
 On the **General** tab, click the lock to make changes, and then click on **Open Anyway. **You should now be able open the software.